14 people are interested

-You would care for a cat in your home who might not live for more than a few months.
+You would care for a cat in your home who might not live for more than a few months (or a few years).
 With your nurturance, however, the cat might live much longer.

-RASKC would provide you with free food, free litter, free medicines, and free vet care for this kittty.
+RASKC would provide you with free food, free litter, free medicines, and free vet care for this kitty.
 No heroic measures, however, would be taken to extend the cat's life.

-The Foster Care Coordinator is always available (24 hours a day/ 7 days a week) in case any unexpected situations arise.
+RASKC's Vet Clinic staff is available every day.
+The Foster Care Coordinator is available by phone all evenings and holidays in case any unexpected situations arise.